telegraphic/ska-sdp-datamodels/docs/src/apps/rascil_imager.rst

 For example, using the arguments::

     --ingest_msname SNR_G55_10s.calib.ms --ingest_dd 0 1 2 3 --ingest_vis_nchan 64 \
-    --ingest_chan_per_blockvis 8 --ingest_average_blockvis True
+    --ingest_chan_per_vis 8 --ingest_average_vis True

 will read data descriptors 0, 1, 2, 3, each of which has 64 channels.
 Each set of 64 channels are split into blocks of 8 and averaged.
 We thus end up with 32 separate datasets in RASCIL, each of which is a Visibility and has 1 channel, for a total of 32 channels.
-If the argument :code:`--ingest_average_blockvis` is set to False, each Visibility has eight channels, for a total of 256 channels.
+If the argument :code:`--ingest_average_vis` is set to False, each Visibility has eight channels, for a total of 256 channels.

 Selection